Campus Improvement Plan

 Student Achievement Strengths

-We consistently have over 90% of our students at the approaches level on reading STAAR
+- 92% of students scored at the approaches level on ELA STAAR.

-We consistently have over 90% of our students at the approaches level on math STAAR
+- 88% of students scored at the approaches level on MATH STAAR.

-We consistently have over 90% of our students at the approaches level on science STAAR
+- 86% of students scored at the approaches level on SCIENCE STAAR.

 Problem Statements Identifying Student Achievement Needs